-- High cholesterol that is passed down through families (familial hypercholesterolemia).
+- Inherited tendency towards high cholesterol (familial hypercholesterolemia).
 Evidence about the effects of safflower oil in treating high cholesterol that is passed down through families is conflicting.
 Some early research suggests that replacing dietary butter with safflower oil decreases "bad" low-density lipoprotein (LDL) cholesterol in people with this condition.
 Other research shows no beneficial effects.

-- Hepatitis C. Early research suggests that taking a specific product containing safflower, pumpkin seeds, plantain seeds, and Japanese honeysuckle (EH0202) by mouth for 3 months reduces general discomfort, bloating, nausea, and vomiting in people with hepatitis C. However, the amount of hepatitis C virus present in the body does not appear to be affected.
+- Swelling (inflammation) of the liver caused by the hepatitis C virus (hepatitis C).
+Early research suggests that taking a specific product containing safflower, pumpkin seeds, plantain seeds, and Japanese honeysuckle (EH0202) by mouth for 3 months reduces general discomfort, bloating, nausea, and vomiting in people with hepatitis C. However, the amount of hepatitis C virus present in the body does not appear to be affected.

-- A scaly skin condition (phrynoderma).
+- "Toad skin" (phrynoderma).
 Early research suggests that taking safflower oil containing vitamin E and linoleic acid by mouth for more than 8 weeks can improve skin dryness and roughness in people with phrynoderma.

 - Blood circulation disorders.

 - Breathing problems (conditions that affect the breathing tubes called bronchial tubes).

 - Menstrual disorders.

 - Traumatic injuries.